 Skip to contents

 UPGMA and WPGMA clustering.
-UPGMA and WPGMA are a wrapper function around hclust returning a phylo object. supgma perform serial sampled UPGMA similar to Drummond and Rodrigo (2000).
+UPGMA (Sokal and Michener 1958) and WPGMA (McQuitty 1966) are a wrapper function around hclust returning a phylo object. supgma perform serial sampled UPGMA similar to Drummond and Rodrigo (2000).

 Usage